Mens Basketball

 |

-Thunder Men's Basketball Drops One Spot to No. 5 in Latest NCCAA Coaches Poll
+Thunder Men's Basketball Finish Regular Season Ranked No. 5 in NCCAA Coaches Poll

 Manhattan, Kan.

-The Thunder men's basketball team has dropped one spot and is ranked #5 in the latest National Christian College Athletic Association Coaches Poll for DII Men's Basketball after going 3-2 over the past two weeks.
-With a total of 34 points, the Thunder sit behind new #1 Great Lakes Christian College, Crown College, Spurgeon College, and Champion Christian College.
-The Thunder are now one of two teams from the Midwest Christian College Conference who are ranked as Faith Baptist Bible College is right behind the Thunder at #6.
-The Thunder are also one of two teams ranked in the week two poll from the NCCAA Central Region.
+The Thunder men's basketball team moved up one spot and is ranked #5 in the final regular season National Christian College Athletic Association Coaches Poll for DII Men's Basketball after going 5-1 over the past two weeks.
+With a total of 28 points, the Thunder are behind Spurgeon College, North Central University, Great Lakes Christian College, and Crown College.
+The Thunder are one of two teams from the Midwest Christian College Conference who are ranked.
+The Thunder are also one of two teams ranked in the final regular season poll from the NCCAA Central Region.
 For the full top-10 rankings for DII Men's Basketball, click this link.

 How to Follow the Thunder: For complete information and to stay up-to-date with Manhattan Christian College Men's Basketball, visit www.mccthunder.com and follow the team's social media pages on X and Instagram.